Cohomological Methods in Intersection Theory: Characteristic classes

-where $\beta\circ\alpha$ is defined as follows. \end{defn} \begin{paragr} This composition is only well defined up to isomorphism (since some choice of pull-back appears), but it is associative and unital up to isomorphism.
+We define finally define the \emph{composition of the correspondences} $(C,c,\alpha)$ and $(D,d,\beta)$ as \end{defn} \begin{paragr} This composition is only well defined up to isomorphism (since some choice of pull-back appears), but it is associative and unital up to isomorphism.
 The unit cohomological correspondence of $(X,M)$ is given by

 where $\Delta:X\to X\times X$ is the diagonal map and

 is the canonical unit map.
 In a suitable sense, this defines a symmetric monoidal bicategory, where the tensor product is defined as

 while the unit object if $(Spec(k),\Lambda)$. \end{paragr} \begin{paragr} To make this a little bit more precise, we must speak of the category of cohomological correspondences from $(X,M)$ to $(Y,N)$, in order to be able to express the fact that all the contructions and all the coherence isomorphisms (expressing the associativity and so on) are functorial.
 If $(C,c,\alpha)$ and $(D,d,\beta)$ both are correspondences from $(X,M)$ to $(Y,N)$, a map